How to Manage Project Assumptions

 Best Practices For Assumption Management

-• Assumptions need to be specific and manageable, and should be based as much on fact as is reasonably possible at the time that the assumption is made.
+Assumptions need to be specific, manageable, and based on the best available information at the time that the assumption is made.
+As more data becomes available, update and refine them to improve accuracy.

-• Assumption management is directly tied to managing risks because they both relate to unknowns.
+Assumption management is directly tied to managing risks because they both relate to unknowns.
+Review key assumptions whenever you update the risk log to stay proactive and reduce surprises.

 • Determining the ownership of the assumptions.